Zerg rush

 The goal of a zerg rush is not to gain access to the target system, but rather to disrupt its normal operations.
 By overloading the system's resources, the attacker can cause the system to become unresponsive or crash, disrupting its services and potentially causing significant damage or loss.

 Botnets play a crucial role in a zerg rush.
-A botnet is a network of compromised computers, often referred to as 'bots', that are controlled by a single entity, known as the 'botmaster'.
-The botmaster can command the bots to send requests to a target system, effectively creating a flood of requests that can overwhelm the system.
+A botnet is a network of compromised computers, often referred to as ‘bots', that are controlled by a single entity, known as the ‘botmaster'.
+The botmaster can command the bots to send a sheer number of requests to a target system, effectively creating a flood of requests that can overwhelm the system.

 Botnets can be created in a number of ways.
 One common method is through the use of malware, which can infect a computer and allow the attacker to take control of it.
 Once a computer is part of a botnet, it can be used to carry out a variety of malicious activities, including zerg rushes.

 The impact of a zerg rush on a target system can be severe.
 The flood of requests can quickly consume the system's resources, causing it to become unresponsive or crash.
-This can disrupt the system's normal operations, potentially causing significant damage or loss.
+This can disrupt the system's normal operations, making it difficult to have a 'good game' in the context of cybersecurity, where smooth and reliable performance is crucial.

 In addition to the immediate impact, a zerg rush can also have long-term effects.
 For example, the attack can cause a loss of trust in the system's ability to provide reliable services, leading to a loss of customers or users.
 Furthermore, the recovery from a zerg rush can be costly and time-consuming, as it may require extensive efforts to restore the system to its normal operations.

 Defending against a zerg rush can be challenging, due to the sheer volume of requests involved in the attack.
+This is similar to protecting search results from being overwhelmed by a flood of requests.
 However, there are several strategies that can be used to mitigate the impact of a zerg rush.

 One common strategy is to use rate limiting, which involves limiting the number of requests that a system will accept from a single source in a given period of time.
 This can help to prevent a single source from overwhelming the system with requests.

 Rate limiting is a technique used to control the amount of incoming traffic to a server.
-By limiting the number of requests that a system will accept from a single source in a given period of time, rate limiting can help to prevent a single source from overwhelming the system with requests.
+By limiting the number of requests that a system will accept from a single source in a given period of time, rate limiting can act as an 'easter egg' in cybersecurity, providing hidden protection against overwhelming requests.

 There are several ways to implement rate limiting.
 One common method is to use a token bucket algorithm, which involves giving each source a certain number of tokens, or permissions to send requests.
 Each time a request is sent, a token is consumed.
 When all tokens are consumed, the source must wait for more tokens to be generated before it can send more requests.